Article

 Responsive design ensures that lists look and function well on different devices.

-• Use compact views for mobile and expand details for desktop.
+• Use compact views for mobile UI and expand details for desktop.

 • Prioritize touch-friendly elements like larger buttons for mobile.